Agoric/documentation/main/reference/zoe-api/zoe.md

 use the keywords to index their proposal and their payments.

-The **terms** are values used by this contract instance, such as the number of bids an auction will wait for before closing.
+The **terms** are values used by this contract instance, such as the number of bids an auction w ill wait for before closing.
 These values may be different for different instances of the same contract, but the contract defines what variables need their values passed in as **terms**.